-On June 29, 2015 a Mazatlán Judge denied DynaMexico the request for an "amparo", which is, by Mexican Law, an appeal to the injunction obtained by Goldgroup against DynaMexico regarding the 300 new shares of DynaMexico issued in favor of DynaUSA.
-The issuance of the DynaMexico shares to DynaUSA diluted Goldgroup's ownership interest (from 50% to 20%) in DynaMexico with DynaUSA purporting to be an owner of 80% of DynaMexico.
+On June 29, 2015 a Mazatlán Judge denied DynaMex the request for an "amparo", which is, by Mexican Law, an appeal to the injunction obtained by Goldgroup against DynaMex regarding the 300 new shares of DynaMex issued in favor of DynaUSA.
+The issuance of the DynaMex shares to DynaUSA diluted Goldgroup's ownership interest (from 50% to 20%) in DynaMex with DynaUSA purporting to be an owner of 80% of DynaMex.

-On October 13, 2015 the Company was made aware of a news release disseminated by DynaMexico.
+On October 13, 2015 the Company was made aware of a news release disseminated by DynaResource de Mexico SA de C.V. ("Dyna").
 Goldgroup was never notified of the purported court case discussed, does not recognize any of the claims mentioned therein and is of the belief that such claims are without merit.

-During the year ended December 31, 2015, management concluded that due to the ongoing legal disputes the Company no longer had significant influence over DynaMexico and therefore discontinued treating the investment as an investment in associate.
+During the year ended December 31, 2015, management concluded that due to the ongoing legal disputes the Company no longer has significant influence over DynaMexico and therefore discontinued treating the investment as an investment in associate.

-During the year ended December 31, 2016 the Company received the favorable results and award from the conclusion of the arbitration between the Company and DynaResource.
+During the year ended December 31, 2016 the Company received the favorable results and award from the conclusion of the arbitration between the Company and DynaUSA.
 The results and award were issued by the American Arbitration Association - International Centre for Dispute Resolution ("Arbitrator" or "ICDR") on August 24, 2016.
 This Award is final, binding and may be enforced in court.